siliconshells/DE_Mini_Project_Five/README.md

 [![CI](https://github.com/nogibjj/Leonard_Eshun_Mini_Project_One/actions/workflows/workflow.yml/badge.svg)](https://github.com/nogibjj/Leonard_Eshun_Mini_Project_One/actions/workflows/workflow.yml)

+Column names shouldn't have spaces
+The ID column should always be the first column

 This repository is created as an assignment from the Data Engineering course, IDS 706.
 The aim is to create a python project template that contains functioning placeholders for key python project best-practice elements.

 The requirements are: